DO YOU PRODUCE AN ETHICAL AND ENVIRONMENTAL RESPONSIBILITIES REPORT?

 We actively promote washing at lower temperatures, which can save up to 40% of the energy used to heat water.

 We also continue to minimise products that can only be dry cleaned.
 On selected ‘dry clean only’ products, we advise customers to ‘be green when you dry clean’ by using the cleaner ‘Green Earth’ option, rather than the traditional ‘perc’ (perchloroethylene) process.

 Please see here for more guidance on washing and caring for your clothes.

 WHAT ARE YOU DOING TO IMPROVE THE ACCESSIBILITY OF YOUR STORES AND WEBSITES?

 The majority of our stores allow access to all floors for customers with disabilities.
 It is our ongoing aim to improve the accessibility of our stores for all customers, including those with disabilities.
 Where access to some areas of a store is not possible we offer alternatives including a 'personal shopper' service where a selection of items of clothing can be brought by our staff to the customer.
 In addition, many of our brands can offer accessible shopping at alternative nearby stores.

 All our brand websites have achieved Web Accessibility Initiative AA rating making them more accessible to people with disabilities.

 We have introduced a mystery shopper programme, including customers with a disability, to provide useful insight and feedback to us about store accessibility.
 This helps us to decide which actions we should take and informs our store development for new or modernised stores.

-HOW DO YOU ENSURE YOU PLAY A VALUABLE ROLE IN THE COMMUNITY, BOTH NATIONALLY AND LOCALLY?
+HOW DO YOU ENSURE YOU PLAY A VALUABLE ROLE IN THE COMMUNITY?